6 Haunted Hotels Around the US

 4. Marrero’s Guest Mansion in Key West, Florida

-Marrero’s Guest Mansion in Key West, is the former residence of Francisco Marrero, a cigar maker who built the tropical manse to impress his mistress.
+Marrero’s Guest Mansion in Key West is the former residence of Francisco Marrero, a cigar maker who built the tropical manse to impress his mistress.
 Consider a stay in room 18, “the Enriquetta,” so named for the lucky lady who apparently loved the house so much she never left (despite an eviction from Marrero’s wife after he died).
 The ghost “is said to still enjoy the home beyond life,” the hotel explains on its website.
 “Some believe she still moves through ‘her’ house at night, keeping a benevolent eye on things.”

 5. The Karsten Hotel in Kewaunee, Wisconsin

 The ghost of Karsten’s five-year-old grandson not only runs through the hallways but plays with living children.
-And a former housekeeper named Agatha is said to be keeping a ghostly presence in room 310, where she lived, and makes herself known with a floral scent.
+A former housekeeper named Agatha is said to be keeping a ghostly presence in room 310, where she lived, and makes herself known with a floral scent.
 Agatha is rumored to have been in love with Karsten, further complicating matters!

 6. Captain Grant’s Bed & Breakfast in Preston, Connecticut

 Captain Grant’s Bed & Breakfast in Preston is a former sea captain’s house dating back to 1754.
 Over the centuries, at least 12 friendly spirits have come to call the old inn home, writes owner Carol Matsumoto in her book “The Ghosts Of Captain Grant’s Inn: True Stories From a Haunted Connecticut Inn.”
-Several previous guests leaving reviews on BedAndBreakfast.com mention hearing ghostly footsteps, particularly when walking in the hallways or staying in the Adelaide room.
+Several previous guests leaving reviews on BedAndBreakfast.com mention hearing ghostly footsteps, mainly when walking in the hallways or staying in the Adelaide room.